 Taking a family road trip is one of the best things you can do for your family.
 The reward of a family road trip doesn’t come in the planning or in the destination, but in the journey.
 Road trips are a time for you to really get to know each other, make memories together, and explore places together.
-You get to travel at your own pace, make stops when you want, and take your time exploring places you have never been.
+You get to travel at your own pace, make stops when you want, and take your time exploring places you have never been to.

 Our family loves taking road trips, especially during this time of the year.
 Getting away from technology and out on the open road is one way we can become closer as a family.
 Of course with three boys in the mix, it takes a little bit of planning and preparation beforehand.

 Although my family loves going on adventures and taking road trips together, we have learned a few tips throughout the years to make it even safer and more fun.

 Here are some tips for a fun and safe family road trip!